cmuparlay/parlaylib/README.md

 ## Ranges

 Many of Parlays primitive are designed around the *range* concept.
-Essentially, a range in Parlay is any type that supports `std::begin(r)` and `std::end(r)`, such that `std::begin(r)` returns a random access iterator.
-In other words, it is any type that can be used as a random access sequence.
+Essentially, a range in Parlay is any type that supports `std::begin(r)` and `std::end(r)`, such that `std::begin(r)` returns a random access iterator, and ``std::end(r) - std::begin(r)`` denotes the size of the range.
+In other words, it is any type that can be used as a finite-length random access sequence.
 This is satisfied by `std::vector`, and by Parlays own `parlay::sequence`, and many other types.

 If compiled with a recent compiler that supports C++ concepts, Parlay will check that ranges used in its primitives satisfy these requirements at compile time.